Financial Assistance Information

 Enrollment Changes and Financial Aid Eligibility

-Enrollment status for the semester is determined at the census date, or the end of the add/drop period, which is established each semester by the Office of Records and Registration in the published Academic Calendar.
+Financial Aid Adjustments and Reduction in Hours: Enrollment status for the semester is determined at the census date, or the end of the add/drop period, which is established each semester by the Office of Records and Registration in the published Academic Calendar.
 Student enrollment status at the end of the census day is what is used by the Office of Financial Assistance to determine eligibility for financial aid for the term.
 Financial aid is offered, and early disbursements are made based on certain assumptions, including enrollment status.
-The definition of beginning attendance (includes participation in the case of an online course, for example) is based upon students’ enrollment in the course work past the established census date.
+The definition of beginning attendance (including participation in the case of an online course, for example) is based upon students’ enrollment in the course work past the established census date.
 In addition, students whose enrollment status is determined based on first half and last half enrollment may not be eligible for financial aid until attendance begins in the last half course (example, 3 credits in a first half course and 3 credits in a last half course establishes half-time eligibility for aid).

 Therefore, if a student’s enrollment status changes between the time aid was offered and/or disbursed and the end of the census day, financial aid will be adjusted accordingly.
 This will often result in a balance owed back to the University on the student account.
 Tuition and fee adjustments are made based on the Records & Registration published policies each semester.

 Reducing your credit hours has implications for both your aid eligibility for the current semester and future terms.
 Your aid eligibility is based on the number of credit hours for which you are enrolled after the add/drop period ends.
-For example, if your aid was distributed based on full-time enrollment (12 credits undergraduate; 9 credits graduate) and you drop to part-time during the add/drop period, your aid will be reduced.
+For example, if your aid was disbursed based on full-time enrollment (12 credits undergraduate; 9 credits graduate) and you drop to part-time during the add/drop period, your aid will be reduced.

 Complete Withdrawal for Aid Recipients